tedneward/Azgaarnoth/Classes/Sorcerer/EvilStar.md

 6 | Your blood is coloured like obsidian, and is flecked with motes of starlight.

 ## Star Magic
 You learn additional spells when you reach certain levels in this class, as shown on the Star Spells table.
-Each spell counts as a sorcerer spell for you, but it doesn’t count against the number of sorcerer spells you know.
-These spells can’t be replaced when you gain a level in this class.
+Each spell counts as a sorcerer spell for you, but it doesn't count against the number of sorcerer spells you know.
+These spells can't be replaced when you gain a level in this class.

 Level | Star Spells
 ----- | -------------